neondatabase/website/content/docs/guides/koyeb.md

 b8611a1d    express-neon HEALTHY        ["express-neon-myorg.koyeb.app"]       16 Feb 23 18:13 UTC
 ```

-The example application exposes a `/planets` endpoint that you can use to list planets from the database you prepared earlier.
+The example application exposes a `/planets` endpoint that you can use to list planets from the database.
 Once your deployment is live, you should see the following results when navigating to `https://<YOUR_APP_URL>.koyeb.app/planets`:

 ```json
 [